Rising-Stars-by-Sunshine/Jiaolun_Zhou_PS3/Code/Readme.md

+# How to use this notebook and the data?
+First, go to the url provided and press download.
+Any data can be used in this model, just make sure the data can be used in the model.

+Then, download the model.py, this is a sample code used for analyzing the car information.
+Any code can be used, just make sure it's in line with SALib's requirement.

+Lastly, rename your downloaded file as "car_information.csv", name in the code can also be changed.
+You can run this data on your own computer!

 ### Brief introduction to SALib
 SALib, or Sensitivity Analysis Library, is a powerful and versatile Python library used for conducting sensitivity analysis.
 Sensitivity analysis is a fundamental tool in data science and decision-making that helps assess the influence of input parameters on model outputs.
 SALib provides a range of techniques to perform global and local sensitivity analysis on models or simulations, making it valuable for a wide array of applications.